The opposite of “a painting a day”

-A few years ago, the “painting a day” movement exploded onto the Internet, creating a new discipline and, in the process, shifting paradigms.
+A few years ago, the “painting a day” movement exploded onto the internet, creating a new discipline and, in the process, shifting paradigms.
 This artist is credited with kicking it off when he started selling small daily paintings off of a blog which he called A Painting a Day.
 The practice spread because:

-Philosphically speaking, it means taking time to appreciate the little things, marking them as special enough to be not only observed but also painted.
+• Philosphically speaking, it means taking time to appreciate the little things, marking them as special enough to not only be observed but also painted.

-Practically speaking, the discipline forces artists to paint more often and gives them an instant community/audience to hold them accountable to the promise of painting every day.
+• Practically speaking, the discipline forces artists to paint more often and gives them an instant community/audience to hold them accountable to the promise of painting every day.

-Commercially speaking, by eschewing the gallery system, artists can keep art affordable for patrons and build not just a fan-base but a collector-base—with people who are that much more committed to the work because they have invested in it.
+• Commercially speaking, by eschewing the gallery system, artists can keep art affordable for patrons and build not just a fan-base but a collector-base, with people who are that much more committed to the work because they have invested in it.

 And I like all of this, except for the part where a painting should take just one day to make.
 Don’t get me wrong.
 I don’t think that anyone involved in the “painting a day” movement thinks that all paintings should take only one day to make, but I do think that their approach feeds into the fast-food quick-fix obsolete-before-it-hits-the-shelves instant-gratification society we’ve built.